pip-services/pip-services-docs/content/en/toolkit/recipes/rest_client/_index.md

 Our last step is to call each of the client’s functions and obtain the respective results.
 The following commands show how to do this:

-which, after running, each command returns the same following result:

 {{< tabsection >}}
    Not available
 {{< /tabsection >}}